plainC/c_allocators/README.md

 ## Passing explicit context instead of using a global variable

+By default the frame allocator context is passed in a global variable to save redundant stack usage and programmer's nerves.
-It is possible to compile the library to use an explicit context instead of using global context.
-This is done by defining `#define FRAME_WITH_CONTEXT` before including `frame_allocator.h`.
+It is possible to compile the library to use an explicit context instead, however.
+This is done by defining
+`#define FRAME_WITH_CONTEXT` before including `frame_allocator.h`.
 The API is changed so that you must pass the context to all functions.
 For `frame_allocator_init` and `frame_allocator_swap`